mrochk/NN.c/README.md

 - Artificial neuron (perceptron). [\[neuron\]](models/neuron) [\[example\]](examples/neurons)
 - Feedforward neural network. [\[nn\]](models/nn) [\[example\]](examples/nn)

+Examples are illustrated by fitting linear as well as non-linear functions.

 For now the functions derivatives / weights gradients are calculated either *"by hand"* or aproximated via finite difference for each example, but I plan on building an autograd engine soon too.

 For the optimizer we always use the simple *non-stochastic* gradient descent algorithm.